antoviaque/languagelearning/README.md

     $ make build

-This will compile, uglify, and compress (using gzip) all assets into `static/build`.
-You will then need to set up a proxy to serve all assets at `static` from `static/build`, ensuring that `Content-Encoding: gzip` is set as a header for any assets ending with `.html`, `.js`, or `.css`.
+This will compile and uglify all assets into `static/build`.
+You will then need to set up a proxy to serve all assets at `static` from `static/build`.
+The proxy is responsible for gziping all content if you want to have it compressed.

 Running the tests
 -----------------